 In major cancer centers in Taiwan (number to be determined), patients with a diagnosis of advanced unresectable or metastatic non-CRC solid tumor (primarily focused on gastric and gynecological cancers), who have progressed after prior standard therapy following the index diagnosis, tested MSI-H (including dMMR), and received at least one dose of pembrolizumab will be identified.
 Patients with already determined MSI-H/dMMR status via IHC/PCR/NGS testing prior to study initiation will also be identified.
 These patients will then be enrolled and prospectively followed through a registry.
 Prespecified clinical outcomes will be determined by qualified medical professionals in a standardized fashion and recorded.
 Figure 3 depicts the high-level overall study design.
-The recruitment/enrollment period is estimated to take at least 2 years, and all enrolled patients who respond to the treatment of pembrolizumab will be followed for at least 1 year following the date of response or at the time of death, whichever occurs first, after enrollment.
+The recruitment/enrollment period is estimated to take at least 2 years, and for all enrolled patients, the follow up period will be ended at the first occurrence of one of the following censoring events: initiation of next line of treatment; withdrawal of consent; death; or reaching the study end date.
+Those who respond to the treatment of pembrolizumab will be followed for at least 1 year following the date of response or until the first occurrence of one of the aforementioned censoring criteria, whichever occurs first, after enrollment.
 Based on the data submitted to Taiwanese regulatory agency, for CRC, the median PFS was 2.3 months, and median OS was not reached for up to 12+ months of follow-up; for non-CRC, the median PFS was 5.4 months, and the median OS was 13.4 months.
 Therefore, the 1-year minimum of follow-up following response date should be appropriate to capture the main clinical endpoints of interest.